OguzPastirmaci/oke-rdma/ol-gpu-operator.md

 ### Change ID and VERSION_ID values in /etc/os-release on all nodes in the cluster (or to be more precise, on the nodes that NFD pods will be running)

+You can do this from cloud-init or manually on the nodes.
+For testing purposes, you can change it on all nodes.
+There's an [open issue](https://github.com/NVIDIA/gpu-operator/issues/562) about this and it will be fixed in the next GPU Operator release so you won't need to edit the os-release file on non-GPU nodes.

 ```
 sudo sed -i 's/ID="ol"/ID="centos"/g' /etc/os-release